 What Is a Power Surge?

 A power surge is a sudden spike in electrical voltage flowing through your electrical system.
 It may last only seconds, but the damage can be permanent and costly.
-Many homeowners don’t realize how often they occur — most originate within the property, not just during storms.
+Many Toronto homeowners don’t realize how often they occur — most originate within the property, not just during storms.
 Common Causes:

 Why Power Surges Are Dangerous